flatiron/blacksmith/topics/what-is-require/article.md

-Node.js follows the CommonJS module system and the builtin `require` function is the easiest way to included files.
+Node.js follows the CommonJS module system, and the builtin `require` function is the easiest way to include modules that exist in separate files.
 The basic functionality of `require` is that it reads a javascript file, executes the file, and then proceeds to return the `exports` object.
 An example module:

     console.log("evaluating example.js");

-    no_one_can_see_this = function () {
+    var invisible = function () {
       console.log("invisible");
     }